I enjoy simple and unfussy cooking. My Friend Sue suggested I post a few of my recipes here. I will provide more as time goes by.

 • 1 Onion

 • 2 vegetable and 2 beef stock cubes and also I find Waitrose Beef gravy is great - and it lasts, unopened for such a long time

 • A good red wine to taste

 Put it all in and let it cook very slowly for as long as you like giving it an occasional stir.
 Serve with mashed potato (to soak up the gravy) and either peas or green beans.
 The long it cooks (within reason) the better it is.

 Very bad for you, I know, but everything in moderation is my view and always ensure you have someone with you to help you eat them.

-Sieve all the dry ingrediaents into a bowl - the mustard always seems to have lumps in it !
+Sieve all the dry ingredients into a bowl - the mustard always seems to have lumps in it !
 Add the butter (or margarine) and ? the cheese.
 I cheat and do this in a Kenwood mixer (mine's 20 years old and only missed a beat once).
 When the mixture looks like fine golden breadcrumbs add the milk slowly until you have a soft, light dough.
-Roll out until about ? inch thik and cut into squares or cut into circles.
-Sprinkle the remainder of the grated cheese over the top and put in a pre-heated oven (at Gas mark 7) for 11 mins.
-Try not to eat the them immediately !
+Roll out until about 1 inch thick and cut into squares or cut into circles.
+Sprinkle the remainder of the grated cheese over the top and put in a pre-heated oven (at Gas Mark 7) for 11 mins.
+Try not to eat the them immediately!